 In this phase, the company transfers its completed product to the public.
 The company must now be able to distribute, maintain, and support the product on the market.

 With rational product management, the team will begin amassing user suggestions and other feedback immediately after transitioning the product to the market.
 This feedback will then trigger a new round of this four-phase cycle.
 In an agile context, rational product management uses continuous delivery and continuous deployment.

-The Technical Perspective of Rational Product Management
+What is the Technical Perspective of Rational Product Management?